 In South Carolina, not only is it illegal to drive a car while intoxicated but also to operate a boat while under the influence of drugs or alcohol.
 This article explains South Carolina's restrictions on boating while under the influence (BUI) and the penalties you'll face for a BUI conviction.

-South Carolina law prohibits operating a motorboat, jet ski, or sailboat while under the influences of drugs or alcohol.
-The law defines “under the influence” as “impairment to the extent that the person's faculties to operate are materially and appreciably impaired.”
+South Carolina law prohibits operating a motorboat, jet ski, or sailboat while under the influence of drugs or alcohol.
+The law defines "under the influence" as "impairment to the extent that the person's faculties to operate are materially and appreciably impaired."
 (S.C.
-Code Ann. §§ 50-21-10, 50-21-112(A) (2016).)
+Code Ann. § 50-21-112.)

 South Carolina law includes "presumptions" about a person's impairment based on blood alcohol concentration (BAC).
 The presumptions apply to the determination of whether the boater was "under the influence" of alcohol.

 Presumption boater was not under the influence.
 If a boater's BAC was .05% or less, the judge or jury can presume the boater wasn't under the influence.
 So, for example, a jury could presume a boater who had a BAC of .03% was not under the influence.
 But the prosecutor would still have the opportunity to convince the jury otherwise—"rebut the presumption"—with evidence of impairment, such as slurred speech and poor field sobriety test (FST) performance.
 If the jurors are unimpressed with the prosecutor's evidence, they can stick with the presumption that the defendant was not under the influence.